Do you need to enter your Linking Code from the Short Bedtime Story skill that you received?

-You can ask Alexa, Cortana or Google Home to tell the Bedtime Story to [name].
+You can ask Alexa, Cortana, Google Home or Bixby to tell the Bedtime Story to [name].

-This skill is written to support both the Amazon Echo (Alexa), Microsoft Cortana and Google Home.
-Rather than use both device names, I will often just resort to using Alexa but think in your mind, "Cortana" and "Google Home" too.
+This skill is written to support the Amazon Echo (Alexa), Microsoft Cortana, Google Home and Bixby (Samsung).
+Rather than use both device names, I will often just resort to using Alexa but think in your mind, "Cortana", "Google Home" and "Bixby" too.

 One of several random stories is then spoken out loud for all to hear and enjoy.
 Every time you play, the next story will be recited and eventually it will start over with the first story.

 To use this website, you will have to get a Linking Code from Short Bedtime Story.
 Just ask Alexa, Ask Bedtime Story to Configure.
 Alexa will give you the code you need.
 If you miss it, just ask again.